orar/questrar/ReadMe.md

 }
 ```

-At some point where the `Request` component isnt that helpful to use with your component,
+At some point where the `Request` component isn't that helpful to use with your component,
 you can try with the `withRequest` HOC and expect the `request` state as a prop.